We all know how intense life can be —

 photo credit: Jean Francois Brabant

-So people turn to YOGA when they feel stiff.
+So people turn to YOGA when they feel stiff and overwhelmed

 Mostly traditional yoga.
 And by design this kind of yoga as one goal: strengthen and prepare the body for Samadhi and Kundalini Awakening.